-The data indicate some performance differences amongst visitors that are attributable to both age and gender (see Figure 6): more females than men played the game, 57% to 43%, a trend that held across virtually all age groups.14 Interestingly, females scored visibly better on the in-game pen design task as compared to males.
+The data indicate some gender differences amongst visitors: more females than men played the game, 57% to 43%, a trend that held across virtually all age groups .
+Interestingly, females scored significantly better on the in-game pen design task as compared to males.
 This result indicates equal appeal of the game to both genders.
-More importantly, however, the average player performance was above that based on a random chance, indicating that some level of understanding and knowledge transfer is effectively taking place.